socialityCoop/wpboilerplate/README.md

 * Composer for plugin managment
 * Git for versioning
-* Gulp for SASS processing
+* npm for SASS processing

 actully all features of Understrap, Understrap Child and Bedrock combined.